 We pride ourselves in the team approach to counseling.
 While a student may be assigned to one counselor, there will be instances when he/she will be in contact with another counselor for specific program information or for coverage in the absence of the assigned counselor.
-Mrs. Byron (students with last names beginning with A-L) may be contacted at abryon@trinity-hs.org and Mr. Mullen (M-Z) may be reached at dmullen@trinity-hs.org work with all classes.
-Mrs. Tran, the Academic Coach may be reached at ktran@trinity-hs.org.
-The Guidance Department is involved with students throughout their entire Trinity experience.
+Mrs. Byron works with students with last names beginning with (A-L) she may be contacted at abryon@trinity-hs.org and Mr. Losier works with seniors (M-Z) he may be reached at rlosier@trinityhs.org Ms. Breedlove the Academic Coach may be reached at nbreedlove@trinity-hs.org.The Guidance Department is involved with students throughout their entire Trinity experience.
 Counselors will be more direct in initiating meetings with first and second-year students.
 However, in the later years, students are expected to take the responsibility for seeking out guidance support.

-In addition to the responsibilities for academic counseling, coordinating academic conferences with teachers, year-end academic recovery, and college/career planning, the Academic & College Planning Department also provides a variety of special programs throughout the year.
+In addition to the responsibilities for academic counseling, coordinating academic conferences with teachers, year-end academic recovery, and college/ career planning, the Academic & College Planning Department also provides a variety of special programs throughout the year.
 These programs include: Annual Fall College Fair, Student/Parent College & Career Information Nights, Summer Enrichment Database, Annual Financial Aid Seminar.
 Additionally the Academic & College Planning Department offers information concerning college planning, volunteer & employment experiences and job shadow opportunities.

 The Academic & College Planning Staff are eager to assist students.
 Students can make an appointment to meet with their counselor before and after school and during scheduled study halls.

-The Academic & College Planning Department supervises a variety of special programs throughout the year in addition to their responsibilities for counseling, academic warnings and probation, testing, and college/career planning.
+The Academic & College Planning Department supervises a variety of special programs throughout the year in addition to their responsibilities for counseling, academic warnings and probation, testing, and college/ career planning.
 These programs include the Hugh O'Brien Youth Leadership Program, St. Paul's Advanced Studies Program, and Girls and Boys State.